CLOSER-Cohorts/training-development/FAIRwDDI/FAIRwDDI.md

 ## FAIRwDDI

 We propose, in collaboration with CLOSER UK, to organise a one-week sprint in Paris and to build materials in English for complete newcomers to DDI, focusing on data reuse.
 These materials would also be translated to French by the CDSP team, which has already translated several slide decks of the DDI Training Working Group.
 This first step would involve traveling costs for two members of the DDI Training WG.
 Two CDSP data managers that take part in this project will also take part in the sprint.

 The CDSP already created and translated DDI training materials in both English and French and is actively involved in promoting a FAIR data curation with DDI.
 For example, the CDSP and DORANUM, the French national platform for research data management online training, are currently working on a DDI slide deck that will be published on the DORANUM platform this year.

 What we aim for in this second work package is a logical follow-up of our previous activity in this domain, which would fully benefit both the Francophone and international community.
 The  subjects of the training materials will be decided in collaboration with the DDI Training Group, which will take into account the feedback received during the satisfaction surveys fielded to the users of its services (webinars, training…).

 ## Outline

+**Objective:** create training materials around DDI: what it is, why to use it and how to create DDI metadata.
+**Aim:** raise awareness and understanding of DDI, as well as the differences between DDI Codebook and Lifecycle.
+Empower people to know what DDI schema to use and how to create DDI metadata.
+**Audience:** newcomers to DDI who have little to no knowledge of the standard.
+They will have a foundational understanding of what metadata is and how to create it.
+Geogrp

+## FAQ

 <details>
 <summary><b>1.
 What is the difference between data and metadata?</b></summary>